 In this example, there is no physical motion, but idti ‘walk’ is used metaphorically to indicate the progress of the negotiations.

 In order to investigate the distribution of the specific, generalized and metaphorical constructions, we created a database of 100 corpus examples for each motion verb listed in Table 3.
 We used the Russian National Corpus (main corpus), and restricted the searches to examples from 1950 or later, since we are interested in the situation in modern Russian.
 Based on the searches we created a random sample of 100 examples for each verb.
 Each sample contained only one example per author.
 The samples were conflated to one large dataset, which was then annotated manually.
-The distribution is given in Table 4 and Figure 4.
+The distribution is given in Table 4 and visualized in Figure 4.